waikereru/waikereru.github.io/_pages/research.md

 - 2025: [End of Extinction - A proposal to end the threat of further extinction and extend the range and abundance of our unique forest fauna and flora.](/assets/documents/EndOfExtinctionProposalV3.pdf) - James R Lynch
 - 2025: [Alt-F Reset: Examining the drivers of forestry in New Zealand](/assets/documents/Parliamentary%20Commissioner%20for%20the%20Environment%20examining-the-drivers-of-forestry-in-new-zealand_web.pdf) - Parliamentary Commissioner for the Environment
 - 2025: [Transitioning Exotic Forest to Native - Draft Preliminary Guidelines for Transitional Forestry](/assets/documents/Transition%20summary%20report%20DRAFT%20for%20review%2022-10-2025.pdf)
+- 2025: [A conceptual framework for the design and scaling of NbS: development and application](/assets/documents/Nature-based%20solutions%20EU.pdf) - Pérez-Silos, I. et. al

 ### Thinking about sustainable futures for Tairawhiti and Aotearoa